cmeeren/Faqt/README.md

 If customer is `External`:

 ```
-customer
+Subject: customer
-    should be of case
-Internal
-    because this function should only be called with internal customers, but was
+Because: This function should only be called with internal customers
-External { Id = 1 }
+Should: BeOfCase
+Expected: Internal
+But was:
+  External:
+    Id: 1
 ```

 If `ContactInfo` is `None`:

 ```
-customer...ContactInfo
-    should be of case
-Some
-    but was
-None
+Subject:
+- customer
+- ContactInfo
+Should: BeSome
+But was: null
 ```

 If `LastName` is not `Armstrong`:

 ```
-customer...ContactInfo...Name.LastName
-    should be
-"Armstrong"
+Subject:
+- customer
+- ContactInfo
+- Name.LastName
-    because only customers named Armstrong get free shipping, but was
+Because: Only customers named Armstrong get free shipping
-"Aldrin"
+Should: Be
+Expected: Armstrong
+But was: Aldrin
 ```

-As you can see, the first line tells you which part of the code fails (and `...` is inserted when using derived state from an assertion).
+As you can see, the output is YAML-based (because this is both human readable and works well for arbitrary structured values).
+The top-level `Subject` key tells you which part of the code fails, and an array of values is used when using derived state from an assertion, so you can track the transformations on the original subject.

 **Yes, this works even in Release mode or when source files are not available!** See the very simple requirements below.